worldluoji/front-end/css/cssbasic.md

 reference: https://developer.mozilla.org/en-US/docs/Web/CSS/bottom

 ## overflow
-- visible(default): Content is not clipped and may be rendered outside the padding box.
+- visible(default): Content is not clipped(剪除，剪掉) and may be rendered outside the padding box.
 - hidden: Content is clipped if necessary to fit the padding box.
 - scroll: Browsers always display scrollbars whether or not any content is actually clipped, preventing scrollbars from appearing or disappearing as content changes.
 - auto: Depends on the user agent.
 If content fits inside the padding box, it looks the same as visible, but still establishes a new block formatting context.
 Desktop browsers provide scrollbars if content overflows.